nswarm/protox/examples/README.md

 # protox Examples

-IDL and template inputs for all examples live in `input`
+Inputs for all examples live in `input` except for any that use built-ins such as `flatbuffers`, which is under `builtin` at the top of the repo.

 ## CLI Examples